nabitbol/ft_transcendence/README.md

 ![webflow image](./assets/notes.assets/project.visualisation.assets/webflow.png)

-- Finally we designed each page with a wireframe, you can find it in assets/notes.assets/project.visualisation.assets/.
+- Finally we designed each page with a wireframe using the flow as a reference, you can find it in assets/notes.assets/project.visualisation.assets/.

 ## Implementation